aakirahin/jobhunt-kanban/README.md

 ## Roadmap

 **Job report** *(in progress)* — A per-user analytics report covering application stats (response rate, interview rate, offer rate), timing insights (avg days applied → interview → offer), breakdowns by role/location/arrangement, and an AI-generated summary via the OpenAI API.
 The summary is generated from pre-computed structured stats rather than raw job data, keeping prompts small and costs minimal.
 The feature unlocks at 10 applications, with a preview shown below that threshold.

+**Browser extension** *(planned)* — A companion Chrome/Firefox extension that detects job applications submitted on third-party boards (LinkedIn, Indeed etc.) and automatically posts them to the kanban board.
+Content scripts scrape the job title and company from the page on form submission; a linked account token authenticates the POST to `/api/jobs`.
+This removes the manual tracking step entirely.

 **Friends & social layer** *(planned)* — The `Friendship` model and request/accept/decline flow are already in the schema.
 The planned surface includes a friends list, the ability to view a friend's board in a read-only mode, and comparison stats (e.g. response rates, activity trends) to add an accountability layer to the job search.